ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-and put a *conflict marker* into the file of the destination branch, pointing to the conflicting lines.
+and put a *conflict marker* into the file of the destination branch, indicating the conflicting lines.

 ```
 <<<<<<< HEAD